RTXteam/RTX/README.md

 # Installation and dependencies

-ARAX is designed to be installed on a `m5a.4xlarge` instance (which has 16&nbsp;vCPUs and 64&nbsp;GiB of RAM) in an Amazon Web Services Elastic Compute Cloud (EC2) instance with 1,023&nbsp;TiB of elastic block storage, with host OS Ubuntu&nbsp;18.04.
+ARAX is designed to be installed on an Amazon Web Services Elastic Compute Cloud (EC2) `m5a.4xlarge` instance (which has 16&nbsp;vCPUs and 64&nbsp;GiB of RAM) with 1,023&nbsp;TiB of elastic block storage, with host OS Ubuntu&nbsp;18.04.
 The host OS has nginx v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS temination and proxying of HTTP traffic to `localhost:8080`.
 The SSL